MewsSystems/gitbook-booking-engine/booking-engine-api/operations/availability-blocks.md

 ## Get Availability blocks

-Get availability block details for specified booking engine instance, that modifies your availability of space categories, and rates.
+Get details for the given availability block for the given hotel.
 This operation can be called initially to fetch data which may be important during the booking workflow.
 Availability block can restrict your booking engine's calendar to specific interval defined by `StartUtc` and `EndUtc` in the response, it also gives you `RateId` that should be used.